Trump speaks at closing arguments in New York fraud trial, disregarding limits

 His comments came after his attorneys made their closing arguments and urged Engoron to reject the state's case.
 James' office is seeking $370 million for the state and a lifetime ban for Trump from working in New York real estate, among other sanctions.

-Lawyers for the state will present their closing in the afternoon.
+Lawyers for the state began presenting their closing in the afternoon, after Trump left the courthouse.
 The judge has said he won't issue a ruling immediately, and instead plans to take several weeks before making a decision on the outstanding issues in the case.

 Trump's closing argument